david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_Memory_primitives.md

 ## Layouts

-InferenceEngine::TensorDesc is a special class that provides layout format description.
+TensorDesc is a class that provides a layout format description.

-This class allows to create planar layouts using the standard formats (like InferenceEngine::Layout::NCDHW, InferenceEngine::Layout::NCHW, InferenceEngine::Layout::NC, InferenceEngine::Layout::C and etc) and also non-planar layouts using InferenceEngine::BlockingDesc.
+This class allows the creation of planar layouts using standard formats (like NCDHW, NCHW, NC, C and etc) and also non-planar layouts using InferenceEngine::BlockingDesc.

 In order to create a complex layout you should use InferenceEngine::BlockingDesc which allows to define the blocked memory with offsets and strides.